Vidac 336 Analog Computer by Computing Techniques

 Having been involved with computing since the 1980's there isn't much I see that now catches my attention.
 Recently a computer for sale on EBay caught my eye as I had never heard of it before.
 A Vidac 336 by Computing Techniques Limited.
 This may not look like today's computers and as such the current generation may not even recognise it as being a computer.

 In 1991 Mark Weiser envisioned "ubiquitous computing", computing embedded into everyday life to such an extent that it was entirely natural and transparent to use (The Computer for the 21st Century, Scientific America, September 1991).
-As we walk around glued to our smartphones, interacting with a world driven by networked computers and using multiple computer based devices at home and work that vision is a reality.
+As we walk around glued to our smartphones, interacting with a world driven by networked computers and using multiple computer-based devices at home and work that vision is a reality.
 The smartphone in your pocket is essentially the same as any other digital computer, which exploded out of the research and development of World War II.
 Yet digital computers (based on binary logic) followed in the footsteps of analog computation (based on linear voltage and current values), and for sometime analog computers ran alongside their digital upstarts.
 The Vidac 336 is such an analog computer.
+(BTW, Brits spell analog as analogue, but this article is aimed at a worldwide audience.)

 By the time Mark Wesier wrote his article the analog computer had already faded away into relative obscurity.
-I did a short course on analog computation as part of a degree course in the early 1980's but it was only for background knowledge.
-Analog computation was were still being used for process control but was being replaced by digital based control as plant was updated.
+I did a short course on analog computation as part of a degree course in the early 1980s but it was only for background knowledge.
+Analog computation was were still being used for process control but was being replaced by digital-based control as industrial plant was updated.

 "There were quite a lot of applications for analog computers in medicine.
 I know of practical examples in the areas of radiology (planning radiation doses in an analog 3d model which required rather large analog computers due to the partial DEQs involved), smoothing of measurement data (EEG, ECG etc.), motor control studies, studies in neurology and the like."